rociomer/rociomer.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoc in the Molecular AI group at AstraZeneca (since October 2018), where I get to play around with deep molecular generative models.
+I am currently a postdoc in the Coley group at MIT.
+Previously, I completed an industrial postdoc in the Molecular AI group at AstraZeneca (2018-2021), where I worked on the development of deep generative models for small molecule drug discovery.
 Before AstraZeneca, I was a PhD student in Professor Berend Smit’s molecular simulation group at UC Berkeley and EPFL.
 I received my PhD in Chemistry from UC Berkeley in August 2018, and my BS in Chemistry from Caltech in June 2013.

-I can be reached at mercadorocio137 [at] gmail [dot] com.
+I can be reached at rociomer [at] mit [dot] edu.

 # News
 * *26-07-2021* - Our MSc student Sara Romeo Atance (Chalmers, Complex Adaptive Systems '21) presented her thesis work on *de novo* molecular design at the ICML RL4RealLife Workshop.
 Check out our pre-print [here](https://doi.org/10.33774/chemrxiv-2021-9w3tc).